 The Code of Conduct must be enforced by all employees without exception.
 Supported by the principles of Good Corporate Governance (GCG) which have been described in detail in the Corporate Governance Policy section.
 This Code of Conduct provides equal rights for all stakeholders.
 The Code of Conduct also reflects the corporate cultural values that serve as guidelines for the Board of Directors, Board of Commissioners, management, and all employees in carrying out all their daily duties and obligations.
 This also applies to interactions among employees, stakeholders, third parties, and local officials.

 CODE OF CONDUCT IN ESSENCE

 This code of conduct is applicable to all of the Company’s employees without exception.
-Any violation to this code of conduct may result in disciplinary actions towards the employee including dismissal from the Company according to provisions of the Company’s Regulations.
+Any violation of this code of conduct may result in disciplinary actions towards the employee including dismissal from the Company according to provisions of the Company’s Regulations.

 - Gifts and Other Favors

-Each employee shall not request to give or receive any gifts or other favors for his/her personal benefit, in the form of cash or non-cash, services or any other personal benefit, that are provided for directly or indirectly, and/or from customers. suppliers, contractors, brokers or any other parties that have business relationships with the Company.
+Each employee shall not request to give or receive any gifts or other favors for his/her personal benefit, in the form of cash or non-cash, services or any other personal benefit, that are provided directly or indirectly, and/or from customers. suppliers, contractors, brokers or any other parties that have business relationships with the Company.

 2. Conflict of Interest

 Each of the Company’s employees shall avoid situations where his/her personal interests have or may have a conflict of interest with his/her position and job at the Company, including: